alfredngwira/JSTMapp/README.md

 ## How to use the application
 ### Online
 The application can be used online by following the shiny link https://alfredngwira.shinyapps.io/JSTMapp.
 In this regard, computations are done on the shiny server computer and hence the user computer does not need to have R software.
 The challenges associated with the online usage is that the memory associated with the free plan is usually not enough for computations which results in frequent user disconnections.

 ### In R/ RStudio
-We strongly recommnend to use it in R by downloading the app from Github author page by executing the command:
+We recommnend to use it in R by downloading the app from Github author page by executing the command:

 ```install.packages("devtools")```